rtavares/dcr-djnago-test/README.md

 ### Setup
 - Repo cloned, remote configured, venv created.
 - To setup the environment using `uv`: `uv sync`
+- The project have a welcome page on the root url, [localhost:8000](http://localhost:8000) .
 ### Exercise 1 - Complete Stats View
+- Added the query to calculate the stats to the view.
 ### Exercise 2 - Integrate with API
 ### Exercise 3 - Store additional Data